The non-Lefschetz locus of conics: Introduction

 \section{Introduction}

-A graded Artinan algebra $A$ has the \emph{Weak Lefschetz Property (WLP)} if the multiplication map by a linear form $\ell$ has maximum rank in every degree.
+A graded Artinian algebra $A$ has the \emph{Weak Lefschetz Property (WLP)} if the multiplication map by a linear form $\ell$ has maximum rank in every degree.
 If the multiplication map by any power of a general linear form $\ell$ has maximum rank as well, we say that $A$ has the \emph{Strong Lefschetz Property (SLP)}.
-This last property also implies the \emph{Maximum rank property (MRP)} i.e, for any $d$, the multiplication by a general form of degree $d$ always has maximum rank.
+This last property also implies the \emph{Maximal Rank Property (MRP)} i.e, for any $d$, the multiplication by a general form of degree $d$ always has maximum rank.
 In this paper, we study the forms of degree 2 such that $ \times C: [A]_i\to [A]_{i+2}$ fails to have maximum rank in some degree $i$.

-The most famous result in the study of the Lesfchetz Property states that every Artinian monomial complete intersection over a field $k$ of characteristic zero has the SLP \cite{28}, \cite{26} \cite{29}.
-As a consequence of this theorem, a general complete intersection $k[x_1,\dots,x_n]/(f_1,\dots, f_n)$ with fixed generator degrees has the SLP.
+The most famous result in the study of the Lefschetz Property states that every Artinian monomial complete intersection over a field $\kk$ of characteristic zero has the SLP \cite{28}, \cite{26} \cite{29}.
+As a consequence of this theorem, a general complete intersection $\kk[x_1,\dots,x_n]/(f_1,\dots, f_n)$ with fixed generator degrees has the SLP.
 However, it is an open question to determine whether every complete intersection has the SLP or even the WLP.
 The most important result in this direction proves the Weak Lefschetz Property for $n=3$.
-To prove this theorem, Harima--Migliore--Nagel--Watanabe \cite{13} applied the Grauert-M\"ulich Theorem to the syzygy bundle, in this case, a locally free sheaf of rank $2$ over $\PP^2$.
+To prove this theorem, Harima--Migliore--Nagel--Watanabe \cite{13} applied the Grauert--M\"{u}lich Theorem to the syzygy bundle, in this case, a locally free sheaf of rank $2$ over $\PP^2$.

 The study of the \emph{non-Lefschetz locus}, defined as the set of linear forms that fail to have maximum rank in some degree, started with the work of Boij--Migliore--Miró-Roig--Nagel \cite{main}.
 In \cite{main}, the authors conjecture that the non-Lefschetz locus of a general complete intersection has the expected codimension.
 This conjecture has been proven for general complete intersections if $n=3$ \cite{main}.
-Failla--Flores--Peterson \cite{FFP21} generalize the study of the Lefschetz Property to first cohomology module $\HH_*^1(\PP^2,\E)$ of any vector bundle $\E$ of rank $2$ over $\PP^2$ and prove that these finite-length modules have the WLP.
+Failla--Flores--Peterson \cite{FFP21} generalize the study of the Lefschetz Property to the first cohomology module $\HH_*^1(\PP^2,\E)$ of any vector bundle $\E$ of rank $2$ over $\PP^2$ and prove that these finite-length modules have the WLP.
 The non-Lefschetz locus of $\HH_*^1(\PP^2,\E)$ is exactly the set of jumping lines, and it has the expected codimension under the assumption that $\E$ is general \cite{vb}.